COVID-19 Program Modifications

 Japanese National Health Insurance covers 70% of most medical expenses incurred while in Japan upfront.
 This includes medicine, screenings, doctor’s visits, and hospital stays.
 The CISI plan will cover medical expenses on a reimbursement/claims basis while also providing other international insurance essentials such as travel assistance, medical evacuation, etc. This plan covers you in Japan and anywhere outside of Japan except for your home country.

-To increase protection of the AKP community, AKP strongly recommends the use of surgical-grade or higher masks such as disposable surgical masks, N95, KN95, or KF94s.
+If you plan to wear a mask, AKP strongly recommends the use of surgical-grade or higher masks such as disposable surgical masks, N95, KN95, or KF94s.
+Students should bring their own personal face coverings from home but AKP will also supply masks at no charge upon request.

 • Handwashing: Wash your hands often with soap and water for at least 30 seconds.
 Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.
-Avoid touching your eyes, nose and mouth with unwashed hands.
+Avoid touching your eyes, nose, and mouth with unwashed hands.

 • Symptom Monitoring: Should you feel sick, remain isolated at home to monitor your symptoms and contact AKP Kyoto Center staff right away.
 Kyoto Center staff will assist in connecting you with medical services.